Tienisto/enven/README.md

 }
 ```

-You can also use `with EnvData` instead of `implements EnvData` to only override some variables.
+You can also use `implements EnvData` instead of `extends EnvData` to force implementing all variables.
 Be aware that variables annotated with `#enven:const` cannot be overridden.

 ## License